-A professional design will be required to determine the best alignment to traverse a muskeg, cross a stream, and navigate rough terrain while meeting cross-country route specifications.
-The trail design should seek to ensure privacy of nearby homeowners.
+Construction of the proposed route would require negotiation of wetland areas, as its current path would cross a muskeg.
+A drainage crossing would need to be considered and mitigated.
+The final design would need to ensure exact distances meet cross-country route specifications.
+The trail design should seek to ensure proper privacy of homeowners in the area.
 Trail design should proceed in close coordination with CBS Planning to ensure compatibility with potential housing development in the area.